bitcoindevkit/bdk-cli/README.md

 ## About

-This project provides a command-line Bitcoin wallet application using the latest [BDK APIs](https://docs.rs/bdk/0.19.0/bdk/wallet/struct.Wallet.html).
-This might look tiny and innocent, but through harnessing the power of BDK, this is a very powerful generic descriptor based command line wallet tool.
+This project provides a command-line Bitcoin wallet application using the latest [BDK APIs](https://docs.rs/bdk/latest/bdk/wallet/struct.Wallet.html).
+This might look tiny and innocent, but by harnessing the power of BDK it provides a powerful generic descriptor based command line wallet tool.
 And yes, it can do Taproot!!

-This crate can be used for following purposes:
+This crate can be used for the following purposes:
  - Instantly create a miniscript based wallet and connect to your backend of choice (Electrum, Esplora, Core RPC, CBF etc) and quickly play around with your own complex bitcoin scripting workflow.
-With one or many wallet, connected with one or many backends.
+With one or many wallets, connected with one or many backends.
- - The `tests/integration.rs` is used to document high level complex workflows between BDK and different Bitcoin infra-systems, like Core, Electrum and Lightning(soon TM).
+ - The `tests/integration.rs` module is used to document high level complex workflows between BDK and different Bitcoin infrastructure systems, like Core, Electrum and Lightning(soon TM).
- - (Planned) Expose the basic command handler via `wasm` to integrate the `bdk-cli` app natively into web platform. [demo](https://bitcoindevkit.org/bdk-cli/playground/)
+ - (Planned) Expose the basic command handler via `wasm` to integrate `bdk-cli` functionality natively into the web platform.
+See also the [playground](https://bitcoindevkit.org/bdk-cli/playground/) page.

-If you consider using BDK in your own wallet project, bdk-cli is a nice playground to get started with.
-It allows easy testnet and regtest wallet operations, to try out whats possible with descriptors, miniscripts, and BDK APIs.
-For more information on BDK refer the [website](https://bitcoindevkit.org/), and the [rust docs](https://docs.rs/bdk/latest/bdk/index.html)
+If you are considering using BDK in your own wallet project bdk-cli is a nice playground to get started with.
+It allows easy testnet and regtest wallet operations, to try out what's possible with descriptors, miniscript, and BDK APIs.
+For more information on BDK refer to the [website](https://bitcoindevkit.org/) and the [rust docs](https://docs.rs/bdk/latest/bdk/index.html)

-bdk-cli can be compiled with different features to suit the experimental needs.
+bdk-cli can be compiled with different features to suit your experimental needs.
   - Database Options
-     - `key-value-db` : Sets the wallet database a `sled` db.
+     - `key-value-db` : Sets the wallet database to a `sled` db.
-     - `sqlite-db` : Sets the wallet database as `sqlite3` db.
+     - `sqlite-db` : Sets the wallet database to a `sqlite3` db.
   - Blockchain Options
      - `rpc` : Connects the wallet to bitcoin core via RPC.
      - `electrum` : Connects the wallet to an electrum server.
-     - `compact_filters` : Deploy a BIP157 node to get blockchain data from bitcoin p2p network.
+     - `compact_filters` : Deploy a BIP157 node to get blockchain data from the bitcoin p2p network.
-     - `esplora-ureq/reqwest` : Connects the wallet to a esplora server sync/asynchronously.
+     - `esplora-ureq` or `esplora-reqwest` : Connects the wallet to an esplora server synchronously or asynchronously.
   - Extra Utility Tools
-     - `repl` : use bdk-cli as a [REPL](https://codewith.mu/en/tutorials/1.0/repl) shell (useful for quick hand testing wallet operations).
+     - `repl` : use bdk-cli as a [REPL](https://codewith.mu/en/tutorials/1.0/repl) shell (useful for quick manual testing of wallet operations).
      - `compiler` : opens up bdk-cli policy compiler commands.
      - `verify` : uses `bitcoinconsensus` to verify transactions at every `sync` call of the wallet.
-     - `reserves` : opens up bdk-cli **Proof of Reserves** operation commands using the [bdk-reserves plugin](https://github.com/weareseba/bdk-reserves). (requires `electrum`)
+     - `reserves` : opens up bdk-cli **Proof of Reserves** operation commands using the [bdk-reserves plugin](https://github.com/bitcoindevkit/bdk-reserves). (requires the `electrum` feature)
    - Automated Node Backend
-     - `regtest-bitcoin` : Auto deploys a regtest bitcoin node, connects the wallet, and exposes core rpc commands via `bdk-cli node` subcommands.
+     - `regtest-bitcoin` : Auto deploys a regtest `bitcoind` node, connects the wallet, and exposes core rpc commands via `bdk-cli node` subcommands.
-     - `regtest-electrum` : Auto deploys a `electrsd` connected to a `bitcoind` and a wallet connected to `electrsd`. `bdk-cli node` subcommand still calls the `bitcoind` RPC.
+     - `regtest-electrum` : Auto deploys `electrsd` and connected `bitcoind` nodes, exposes core rpc commands via `bdk-cli node` and provides a wallet connected to the local `electrsd`.

-The `default` feature sets are `repl` and `sqlite-db`.
-With `default` features, `bdk-cli` works as an **air-gapped** wallet, and can do everything that doesn't require a network connection.
+The `default` feature set is `repl` and `sqlite-db`.
+With the `default` features, `bdk-cli` can be used as an **air-gapped** wallet, and can do everything that doesn't require a network connection.

 ## Install bdk-cli
 ### From source
-To install dev version of `bdk-cli` from local git repo with the `electrum` blockchain client enabled:
+To install a dev version of `bdk-cli` from a local git repo with the `electrum` blockchain client enabled:

 ```shell
 cd <bdk-cli git repo directory>